Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Given that this is a detailed review that covers a multitude of topics, we’ve added jump-to links above for easy navigation.

 In the video above, John from the Test Prep Insight team covers everything you need to know about the Prep Expert SAT & ACT courses.
 He breaks down our team’s thoughts on the quality of prep materials, overall effectiveness, pricing, and much more.
-Or simply continue reading for even more detail regarding this course.
+Or simply continue reading our full written review below for even more detail regarding these courses.

-Prep Expert offers students four different course formats from which to select.
+Prep Expert offers students several different course formats from which to select.
 Their prep options generally vary by course length, total hours and format.
 These options include:

 The 6-Week Flagship course is Prep Expert’s most popular course and runs for right around $1,000, though it can often be found on sale for less.
 This package includes 6 weeks of live online classes (meeting twice per week), video lessons, practice problems and more.
 This is Prep Expert’s most trusted choice for prepping and carries the biggest score increase guarantee (200+ points SAT and 4+ points ACT).